rbhatia1997/HTML5-CSS-Playground/README.md

 - The head element contains information about the page (rather than shown info).
 - The title is what's shown in the top of the browser/tab of the page.
 - There's structural (elements to describe headings/paragraphs) and semantic markup (extra info like emphasis or identifying quotes).
+- We use a nested layout philosophy (everthing can be thought of horizontal and vertical layouts) when designing sites.

 ### HTML Code Snippets